More than 1,000 students receive free art kits from BRAHM and Kennedy-Herterick Foundation

-BLOWING ROCK — On April 28, more than 1,000 kindergarten, first, and second graders from all eight Watauga County Elementary Schools received a wonderful surprise.
+BLOWING ROCK — On April 28th, more than 1,000 kindergarten, first, and second graders from all 8 Watauga County Elementary Schools received a wonderful surprise.

 Thanks to Blowing Rock Art & History Museum and the generosity of the Kennedy-Herterich Foundation, students received a free art supply kit during their public school materials pick-up.
 Each kit contained washable markers, washable tempera cake paints, brushes, heavyweight drawing paper, and a packet of drawing and painting inspiration created by BRAHM’s Education Center director, Jennifer Garonzik.